-- No waiver is needed from the OHSAA office. - The doctor's note should be looked at and returned; it should not be collected. - Inhalers & EpiPens can be carried by an athlete and do not need to be secured under the uniform.
-They can be carried in a fanny pack. - Water cannot be carried in a bottle or camel back pack by an athlete; this is considered an aid. - Water can be distributed by meet management to all runners as allowed by NFHS rules.
+- No waiver is needed from the OHSAA office. - Water cannot be carried in a bottle or camel back pack by an athlete; this is considered an aid. - Water can be distributed by meet management to all runners as allowed by NFHS rules. - Headgear worn for medical reasons is NOT considered a medical device and DOES require a waiver from the OHSAA office if it does not comply with headgear regulations.